 Jumbo twists are perfect for filling out naturally thick hair.
 To avoid a bulky look, jumbo styles look best on long hair.
 Because you’re dealing with a lot of hair, the rubber band method is helpful to secure each section of hair.

 Top bloggers recommend using a short and long piece in each section of hair to thicken each twist and give ends a natural appeal.
 For the jumbo look, use 7 packs for average density, or 10 if you’re going for an all-out style.

 2. Small Passion Twist

 Just as jumbo styles need length for filling out, small curls make sense on short passion twists.
-However, it’s very common to them on long hair as well.
-Keep in mind that you’ll likely have to use more packs of hair if you want full, tiny braids, which means more tension to bare on the scalp.
+However, it’s very common for them on long hair as well.
+Keep in mind that you’ll likely have to use more packs of hair if you want full, tiny braids, which means more tension to bear on the scalp.

 3. Medium Size Passion Twist

 It’s easy to see why medium bohemian twist styles are a popular go-to.
 They are neither small nor jumbo, but rather somewhere in-between.
 This width is flexible and will use less hair than jumbo styles.
 Medium-sized twists look great in different colors and work well on short, medium, or long styles.